Selecting a Test Type

 A general program to obtain specific functionality during a test scenario.

 A test or program that uses an XML file to communicate detailed results.
 The XML file must conform to the Visual Studio generic test results schema.
 This schema is defined in the file [drive:]:\Program Files\Microsoft Visual Studio 8\Common7\IDE\PrivateAssemblies\SummaryResult.xsd.

 You use a load test to encapsulate non-manual tests, that is, unit, Web, generic, ordered tests, and then run them simultaneously by using virtual users.
 Running these tests under load generates test results, including performance and other counters, in tables and in graphs.

-For example, by adding a Web test to a load test, you can simulate the simultaneous interaction of hundreds of users who are accessing the Web application.
+For example, by adding Web tests to a load test, you can simulate the simultaneous interaction of hundreds of users with a specific Web application.
 This lets you test the behavior of the Web application under peak use before you deploy it, in order to find application errors or bottlenecks.

 Manual tests are used for stepping through tasks, typically for tests that are difficult or impossible to automate, such as a test in which the connection between the computer and its power supply is interrupted.
 Use this test type when you need the test tasks to be completed by a test engineer, not by an automated script.

 You can create a manual test in either of two formats: